hashicorp/vault/README.md

 The key features of Vault are:

-* **Secure Secret Storage**: Vault can store arbitrary key/value secrets.
-Vault encrypts these secrets prior to writing them to persistent storage, so gaining access to the raw storage isn't enough to access your secrets.
+* **Secure Secret Storage**: Vault can store arbitrary key/value pairs.
+Vault encrypts data before writing it to persistent storage, so gaining access to the raw storage isn't enough to access your secrets.
 Vault can write to disk, [Consul](https://www.consul.io), and more.